fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - Backbone.js allowed to organize these .js files.
 - Single Page Applications (SPA) were born out of working more and more with the DOM.
   - AJAX downloading all files at once.
 JS updating as needed.
 - Angular.js was born out of this.
-It had containers that wrap a project.
+It had containers that wrap the project.
 It also had an MVC pattern.
     - Angular in the beginning was very complex.
 Data flowing everywhere and app maintenance was harder.
 - In 2013 React was released by Facebook.
 In 2014 Angular was also rewritten as a response.